Trinity College (Connecticut): Mascot

 Trinity's mascot, the bantam, was conceived by Joseph Buffington, class of 1875, who was a federal judge and trustee of the college.

 Student publication

 The Trinity Tripod, founded in 1904, is Trinity College's student newspaper.

 Fraternities and sororities

 According to the college, 18% of the student body are affiliated with a Greek organization.

 In 2012, then-president James F. Jones proposed a social policy for Trinity College which made a commitment, among other things, to require all sororities and fraternities to achieve gender parity within two years or face closure.
 Trinity College's co-ed mandate for fraternities and sororities was withdrawn in September 2015 and replaced with the "Campaign for Community" effort to establish more inclusive social traditions on campus.

-Trinity currently has several sororities and fraternities: